Developer Guide

 - Delete the class at index 1:

-deleteclass 1
+deleteclass 1.

 - Expected:

-The class index provided is invalid
+The class index provided is invalidmessage shown.

 - Prerequisites: Class at the class index to be deleted must not exist.
 Steps to do this are below: